caporaso-lab/using-qiime2/book/explanations/types-of-parallelization.md

 (types-of-parallel-support)=
 # Types of parallel computing support

-## Formal parallel support
+## Parallel Pipeline execution

-QIIME 2's formal parallel computing support uses [Parsl](https://parsl.readthedocs.io/en/stable/1-parsl-introduction.html>), and is only accessible through qiime2 {term}`Pipeline` actions.
+QIIME 2's formal parallel computing support uses [Parsl](https://parsl.readthedocs.io/en/stable/1-parsl-introduction.html>), and enables parallel execution of QIIME 2 {term}`Pipeline` actions.
-All QIIME 2 `Pipelines` will have parallel computing options (e.g., the `--parallel` parameter in {term}`q2cli`), though whether those actually induce parallel computing is up to the implementation of the `Pipeline`.
+All QIIME 2 `Pipelines` will have parallel computing options, notably the `--parallel` parameter in {term}`q2cli`, though whether those actually induce parallel computing is up to the implementation of the `Pipeline`.
 Actions using this formal parallel computing support can make use of high-performance computing hardware that doesn't necessarily have shared memory.

 ## Informal parallel support